q231950/the-stubborn-network/README.md

 ### Run Tests

 You can run tests either from within Xcode (`cmd+U`) or from the command line: `export STUB_DIR='./stubs' && swift test`.

+Stubs are stored and read during test execution.
+They can be found in a temporary directory, for example: `cat /private/tmp/stubs/8DE9DF3B-38E7-4618-9E5A-AD80F655CAB4.json`